Hearty Beef Stew

 Notes

-- Look for a beef chuck roast that has nice marbling, as it will be more tender.
-Cut the meat in uniform pieces so it cooks evenly, and don’t cut them too large.
+- Beef –ย Look for a beef chuck roast that has nice marbling, as it will be more tender.
+Cut the meat into uniform chunks so it cooks evenly, and donโt cut them too large.
+Most stores sell pre-cut “beef stew meat” and I urge you not to use this shortcut, as the meat is usually leaner, cooks up tougher, and not nearly as tender.

 Did you make this recipe?